huggingface/transformers/templates/adding_a_new_model/open_model_proposals/ADD_BIG_BIRD.md

-# *TEMPLATE*

-# TODO (PVP)

-*search & replace the following keywords:*

--[name of model]

--[name of teacher]

--[start date]

--[end date]

--[camelcase name of mode]

-# How to add [name of model] to 🤗Transformers
+# How to add big_bird to 🤗Transformers

-Teacher: [name of hugging face teacher]
+Teacher: patrick

 Begin: [start date]

 Estimated time: [end date]

-The following sections explain in detail how to add [name of model] to 🤗Transformers.
-You will work closely with [name of hugging face teacher] to integrate [name of model] into 🤗Transformers.
-By doing so, you will both gain a theoretical and deep practical understanding of [name of model].
+The following sections explain in detail how to add big_bird to 🤗Transformers.
+You will work closely with patrick to integrate big_bird into 🤗Transformers.
+By doing so, you will both gain a theoretical and deep practical understanding of big_bird.
 But more importantly, you will have made a major open-source contribution to 🤗Transformers.
 Along the way, you will: